-When a unit is selected and the "Move Mode" Action button is engaged using the left stick you can move a unit anywhere on the map by panning the selection highlight and pressing X button.
+When a unit is selected and the "Move Mode" Action button is engaged using the you can move a unit anywhere on the map by panning the selection highlight and pressing A.

 LEGAL AND ILLEGAL MOVES

 If the location is illegal for the unit, you will be unable to issue the order (for example, trying to move onto a Mountain hex).